symunona/eloquent_javascript_admin_js/client/admin.md

 interrogated and manipulated by the DOM interface by other _controls_.

-The _AdminPanel_ instance also proivdes access to a _FileManager_ instance, which is responsible for the async HTTP request handling, and gave some basic abstraction of the files server API.
-The _FileManager_ methods returns _Promises_ to build app async control chains.
+The _AdminPanel_ instance also proivdes access to a _FileManager_ instance, which is responsible for the async HTTP request handling, and gives some basic abstraction for the files on the server API.
+The _FileManager_ methods return _Promises_ to build app async control chains.

 # registerControl